• all about eve

 • basic profile

 EVE is not a unique robot, in terms of her make.
 There are many other EVE units, though none of them have found plant life before.
-That is what sets apart EVE from the others, and this distinction from them is emphasized when the little green plant symbol on her 'body' begins to blink.
+That is what sets apart EVE from the others, and when her ship comes to take her back to the Axiom, you can see that she is the only EVE to have a blinking green plant symbol.

 equipped with